Jan Zieliński: 2024: First Polish mixed doubles champion in Australia and at Wimbledon

 At the 2024 Australian Open he reached the quarterfinals with Nys but they lost to the unseeded pair Dominik Koepfer and Yannick Hanfmann and could not defend their runner-up points from the previous year.
 Despite the loss in the doubles event, seeded third, he reached the final in the mixed doubles partnering Hsieh Su-wei, and they won their first Major mixed doubles title, defeating second seeds Desirae Krawczyk and Neal Skupski.
 They saved a championship point en route to Zieliński's first Grand Slam title and Hsieh's seventh, and first on hardcourts.
 Zieliński became the first Polish finalist and champion at a mixed doubles event.

 At the 2024 Abierto Mexicano Telcel in Acapulco he won his first ATP 500 title with Nys defeating top pair of Santiago Gonzalez and Neal Skupski.

 He reached the mixed doubles semifinals at the 2024 French Open with Hsieh Su-wei where they lost to Krawczyk and Skupski.

 At the next Grand Slam, the 2024 Wimbledon Championships, he reached another final in mixed doubles with the same partner, Hsieh Su-wei.
 They won the title defeating Mexican duo Giuliana Olmos and Santiago González in the final.

-2025: United Cup Final
+2025-2026: United Cup Champion

-Zieliński entered the United Cup representing Team Poland.
+Zieliński entered the 2025 United Cup representing Team Poland.
 With his team, he advanced to the final where Team Poland were defeated by Team United States.

+In the final of the 2026 United Cup team Poland defeated team Switzerland to finally lift the title.